 Aeration is the process of rearranging of your lawn’s soil by breaking up its surface layer.
 The result is "pores" in your soil that can help address absorption and drainage issues caused by heavily trafficked and compacted soils.

-Simply put, aeration is essential to having a healthy, resilient lawn as it lets oxygen, water and nutrients penetrate past the topsoil to reach the root zone, where essential lawn nutrients can stimulate root growth to create healthier, stronger grass.
-Aerating your lawn is pretty cool because it …
+Aeration is essential for heavily trafficked areas with soil prone to compaction (clay and silt).
+Compacted soil impacts the ability for oxygen, water, and nutrients to penetrate past the topsoil to reach the root zone, where crucial lawn nutrients can stimulate root growth to create healthier, stronger grass.
+Some benefits of aeration for compacted soils include:

-// Using a lawn aerator > There’s no need to own the mack daddy of lawn aeration equipment outright (and let it collect dust in the garage with your high school trophies) because you won’t aerate your lawn all that frequently.
-Rent the equipment from a local hardware store, or pick a less-expensive option like Punchau lawn aeration shoes (yes, those are a thing!).
+There’s no need to own the mack daddy of lawn aeration equipment outright (and let it collect dust in the garage with your high school trophies) because you won’t aerate your lawn all that frequently.
+Rent the equipment from a local hardware store, or hire a local landscaper.

-OUR TAKE: Aerate during peak growing season so your lawn has enough time to recover afterwards.
-Most people find that aerating once a year is plenty; some yards don’t even need it that often and can be aerated once every two or three years.
-High-traffic areas or lawns that are loved by playful kids and dogs can benefit from yearly care.
+Some yards don’t need aeration or don’t need it very often and can be aerated once every two or three years.
+High-traffic areas with compact prone soils can benefit from yearly care.
 If you’re aerating in the fall, be sure to faithfully remove as much lawn thatch as possible by raking deep rather than just skimming the autumn leaves off the top of the lawn.